Azure/terraform-azure-avm-res-appconfiguration-configurationstore/examples/private-endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
 # Customer managed key example

-This deploys the module with a CMK.
+This deploys the module with a private endpoint.

 ```hcl
 terraform {